 In 1914 Windsor McCay published, what some consider, the first animated film of Gertie the Dinosaur using this technology.
 In honor of this first animation, Gertie the Dinosaur can be found in Hollywood Studios near the edge of Echo Lake.

 A young Walt Disney loved peering into these mutoscopes and imagining how he could take this idea of cards in motion to create even better and longer films that would not just be enjoyed by one viewer at a time, but by an entire theater filled with excited fans.

 For the opening of Walt Disney World, the Disney Company purchased many mutoscopes and orchestrions, which is a large music box such as “Big Bertha” that is now located in Disney’s Grand Floridian Resort and Spa.

-Unfortunately, these wonderful machines were then placed in storage in a room in the Utilidoors.
-In 1996 two of these machines were purchased by the Disney Institute to be used for teaching a class entitled “Animated Beginnings”.
+Unfortunately, these wonderful machines were then placed in storage in a room in the Utilidors.
+In 1996 two of these machines was purchased by the Disney Institute to be used for teaching a class entitled “Animated Beginnings.”